pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Exploring your DAG in the Pachyderm dashboard
 --------------------------------------------

 When you deployed Pachyderm locally, the Pachyderm Enterprise dashboard was also deployed by default.
-This dashboard will let you interactively explore your pipeline, visualize the structure of the pipeline, explore your data, debug jobs, etc. To access the dashboard visit ``localhost:30080`` in an Internet browser (e.g., Google Chrome).
+This dashboard will let you interactively explore your DAG (directed acyclic graph), visualize the structure of the pipeline, explore your data, debug jobs, etc. To access the dashboard visit ``localhost:30080`` in an Internet browser (e.g., Google Chrome).
 You should see something similar to this:

 .. image:: dashboard1.png